kourtnee/cse1001-novnc/README.md

 Browse http://127.0.0.1:6080/

-Screen Resolution (in the even the browser desktop doesn't fit your screen correctly)
+Screen Resolution (in the event the browser desktop doesn't fit your screen correctly)
 ------------------

 The Resolution of virtual desktop adapts browser window size when first connecting the server.
 You may choose a fixed resolution by passing `RESOLUTION` environment variable, for example